CozyKuma/PCSS_Miniproject/README.txt

-This is the repository for PCSS Miniproject.
+This is the repository for PCSS Miniproject, Group MTA 18335.